 All sales are final unless the artwork is damaged during shipping.
 Please contact us immediately upon damaged delivery with images of item and packaging.How can I be the first to know about new collections or flash sales?

-Sign up for our newsletter for current collection announcements, flash sales and blog posts.Are the colors of the artwork exactly as they appear on my screen?
+Sign up for our newsletter for current collection announcements, flash sales and blog posts.Are the colours of the artwork exactly as they appear on my screen?

 We work with a photographer to ensure that all images are displayed as accurately as possible.
 However, your screen resolution, model, and brightness may reflect subtle variations.
 Please email us if you'd like to see additional pictures prior to purchasing.What if my order arrives damaged?

-Please email us photos of the items and packaging and we'll do our best to get it sorted out.
+Please email us photos of the items and packaging and we will give you a refund for the total.

 Materials and Framing